yhzhao343/gradescope-api/README.md

 ## Features

-Currently implemented features include:
+Current implemented features include:

 * Get all courses for a user
+* Get a list of all assignments for a course
 * Get all extensions for an assignment in a course
 * Add/remove/modify extensions for an assignment in a course

-Planned features include:

-* Get a list of all assignments for a course
 * Add/remove/modify dates for an assignment in a course
 * Upload submissions to assignments
 * API server to interact with library without Python